ENCCS/gpu-programming/content/13-examples.rst

          :language: julia

-.. challenge:: Exercise: Port to GPUs
+.. challenge:: Exercise: Julia port to GPUs

    Carefully inspect all Julia source files and consider the following questions: